Updated: Aug 23, 2022

-On Wednesday, May 11, at 2pm, Senator Sharif Street will hold a press conference at ECA’s headquarters at 106 West Clearfield Street to launch the Philadelphia Water Heater Emergency Fund.
-The Senator championed support for the Fund, which he is establishing at ECA, with a grant of $150,000 from the PA Department of Human Services.
+On Wednesday, August 24, 2022 at 9:00 am, Senator Sharif Street (D, PA 3rd District) will hold a press conference at ECA’s headquarters at 106 West Clearfield Street to launch the Philadelphia Water Heater Emergency Fund.
+The Senator championed support for the Fund, which is being established at ECA, with a grant of $150,000 from the Pennsylvania Department of Human Services.
 Additional support for the emergency fund, and training for emerging workers in Heating, Ventilation, and Air Conditioning fields is provided by: Bank of America, Bradford White Charitable Fund, the Green Family Foundation, Johnson Controls, Inc., the W.W.
 Smith Charitable Trust.
 Also scheduled to appear: Congressman Dwight Evans (D, PA), Senator Christine Tartaglione (D, PA 2nd District), and Representative Danilo Burgos (D, PA 197th District).

 ECA’s Heater Hotline team receives numerous calls each week from low-income families who have no hot water.
 These include many senior citizens who are long-term homeowners whose homes are their greatest financial asset.
-These families are heating water on their ranges for bathing and household cleaning and carrying it upstairs.
+Oftentimes, these families are heating water on their ranges for bathing and household cleaning, carrying water up and down stairs.

 Senator Street stated: “This program will increase the safety and affordability of the homes of low-income families and help preserve the transfer of generational wealth as gentrification continues to change the landscape and diversity of Philadelphia.
 In addition, we will be installing heat pump water heaters which will help our city meet its goals for electrification.”

-Water heater replacement is not covered under current low-income programs.
-These appliances do not last as long as heaters and fail at a much higher rate.
-The market-rate cost of installing a heat pump water heater is approximately $2,300 which is cost-prohibitive for low-income households.
+Water heater replacement is not covered under current low-income energy programs.
+These appliances do not last as long as home space heating units, and replacement units are typically cost-prohibitive for low-income households.